Skip to content

 Terminal window

-cargo run --example wasm_bdot_simulate --features plugin-wasm --release
+cargo run --example wasm-bdot --features plugin-wasm --release

 Terminal window

-cd plugins/bdot-finite-diff
+cd plugin-sdk/examples/bdot-finite-diff

 uv run plot.py